SolomonGithu/object-detection-and-vlm-description/README.md

 > **Note:** You can use either the SmolVLM-256M or SmolVLM-500M model.
 However, in my experiments involving image description of beverages on a table, the SmolVLM-256M model showed significant limitations in captioning.
 It occasionally produced hallucinated text, misidentified objects, and was less reliable in following instructions compared to the expectations.
 Looking at the model’s [training details](https://huggingface.co/HuggingFaceTB/SmolVLM-256M-Instruct#training-data), we can see that just 18% of the training data was dedicated to image captioning tasks.
 This and the smaller parameter size are likely constrains of its capacity, making it suitable for relatively simple image description use cases rather than detailed visual reasoning.

-To load the SmolVLM-256M model, you need to first download these files and put them in the [`models`](models/) folder: mmproj-SmolVLM-256M-Instruct-Q8_0.gguf and SmolVLM-256M-Instruct-Q8_0.gguf.
+To load the SmolVLM-256M model, you need to first download these open-source files and put them in the [`models`](models/) folder: mmproj-SmolVLM-256M-Instruct-Q8_0.gguf and SmolVLM-256M-Instruct-Q8_0.gguf.
 Next, in [main.py](python/main.py) update `model_path` and `mmproj_path` to point to the downloaded SmolVLM-256M files.